 Buy the best quality you can afford and that doesn’t mean you should irresponsibly blow your wages on designer suits and bags, just buy the best you can and consider it an investment in your career.

 Good shoes are one of the most important items you have in your collection of work wear items, they should be well-look after and clean, polished if appropriate and always tasteful.
-Don’t wear heels if you can’t walk properly in them all day.
+Don’t wear heels if you can’t walk properly in them all day and keep them in good repair.

 When you cultivate your brand, this isn’t just about what you wear, it also concerns how you come across at work to your colleagues.
 Think about things that could impact how you are perceived by your colleagues and your boss and ensure that you’re always putting your best foot forward.